Angelus Apatrida: Hidden Evolution (2015–present)

 Produced by Daniel Cardoso, their fifth studio album, Hidden Evolution, was released on 19 January 2015.
 Lead singer, Guillermo Izquierdo commented that he believes that the album is the band's most technical, and the perfect presentation of Angelus Apatrida.
 The artwork for Hidden Evolution was handled by Gyula Havancsák / Hjules.com, who has also created album sleeves for bands such as Annihilator, Destruction, Stratovarius, Grave Digger and Nightingale.
 Cabaret de la Guillotine, featuring one of their most well-known songs ("Sharpen the Guillotine") followed in 2018.
 The eponymous album Angelus Apatrida was released on 2021, conquered the top of the official album charts in Spain and also marked the band’s first ever chart entries in Germany and Switzerland.

 On 20 October 2023, the band released their eighth album Aftermath and promoted it with a world tour, which included an Australian and Asian leg supported by Adelaide thrash metal band Hidden Intent.
 Guillermo Izquierdo would provide backing vocals on the title track of Hidden Intent's 2025 album Terrorform.

+New Album "The Reckoning" out November 19, 2026 via Napalm Records.